 5. The process will continue as described above until a final publication decision is made.

-6. Consistent with our Publications Ethics policy on plagiarism, all articles are automatically processed through CrossCheck prior to publication to identify text taken from published and unpublished works, print or digital, that is not properly cited or quoted.
-For full version, please see: Policy on Publication Ethics: Plagiarism.
+7. Consistent with our Publication Ethics policy on plagiarism all articles are automatically processed through CrossCheck prior to publication to identify text taken from published and unpublished works, print or digital, that is not properly cited or quoted.
+Authors are responsible for obtaining reprint permissions.
+For a full version of the Plagiarism policy, please refer to the American Accounting Association’s Publications Ethics for Academic Research.

 The review, as outlined above, is an overview of the actual process.
 The editor may, in some circumstances, vary this process at his or her discretion.
 Through its constructive and responsive editorial procedures, the journal aims to render research efforts relevant and rewarding for all concerned.